spatel1245/BeSocial/README2.md

 ### Main Function

-        The Main function consists of a while loop and switch statements that enable the user to select options indefinetly until they exit the program.
+        The Main function consists of a while loop and switch statements that enable the user to select options indefinitely until they exit the program.

 ----------